bstiles13/NYT-React-Search/README.md

    * `delete` (Click the trashcan icon on the right side of a search result to delete the article from the results list)

-4. Layout
+4. React Layout
      ```
      * **Main** - contains the main-container div that holds the main layout and navigation.

      * **Search** - queries the NYT API for articles.
-Displays API search results from another possible **Query** component and **Results** component.
-Gives the user the ability to save an article to their Saved Articles.

-     * **Saved** - displays the Saved Articles that were searched and stored in the database
+     * **Results** - displays the Saved Articles that were searched and stored in the database.
+Gives the user the ability to save an article to their Saved Articles or delete an article from the results/database.

      * **Favorites** - displays the Favorited Articles that were "starred" in any previous searches
      ```